Applied Sustainability Graduate Certificate

 |A1||IND||Dutta-Koehle||CAS 226||M||6:00 pm – 9:00 pm|

-MET UA 617 Actionable Sustainability in the Face of Climate Change
+MET UA 617 Actionable Sustainability

 Sustainability generally refers to the ability of "systems" to be maintained such that they remain viable over long periods of time.
 As much as achieving the perfect sustainable equilibrium may be the ideal, it is important to recognize that there will be competing and conflicting interests, especially within complex hierarchical social, economic and ecological systems, particularly in light of ongoing climatic change.
 This field intensive course draws on the practices and theories of sustainability and climate change to understand what sustainability can mean in different contexts, and, more important, how nuanced, sustainable solutions can be achieved under varying conditions and in different systems.
 With an emphasis on the urban environment, the course will consist of projects in which students will identify, analyze, and develop practical proposals to real world issues.
 This course is intended for a wider audience from a range of disciplines. [ 4 cr. ]